Is $125K a Good Salary for a Single Person?

 Is $125K a Year Considered Middle Class?

-Example Jobs that Make About $125,000 a Year
+Example Jobs That Make About $125,000 a Year

 The Takeaway

 Is $125k a good salary?
-To help you answer that question, it can help to look at the average pay in the United States and in each state.
+To help you answer that question, it can help to look at the average pay in the U.S. and in each state.
 Cost of living, personal spending habits, inflation, and individual debt load are also factors you may want to consider.
 However, by and large, a single person with no dependents who earns $125K per year should be able to afford the basics with enough left over for enjoyment and saving.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.